Key Performance Indicators

 Active, Complete, and Delegated Marijuana Licenses by Type

 There are two license examiners currently assigned to the marijuana program.
-In 2019, AMCO began to see a slowdown in new license applications and an increase in license transfer applications and change requests for operating establishments.
+In 2020, AMCO continued to see a slowdown in new license applications and an increase in license transfer applications and change requests for operating establishments.
+However, on average 98% of applicants renew their license each year.

 |2: Sustainable Energy|

-The percentage of electrical need met by renewable generation has increased from 21.5% in 2010 to an estimated 31.17% in 2018 (final net generation figures for 2018 are not available from the Energy Information Administration until early 2020).
-Of the renewable generation, about 90% is produced by hydropower and 10% by wind power.
+The percentage of electrical need met by renewable generation has increased from 21.5 percent in 2010 to an estimated 30.0 percent in 2019.
+Of the renewable generation, about 90 percent is produced by hydropower and 10 percent by wind power.
 Because so much renewable generation comes from hydropower, there are year-to-year fluctuations in overall renewable contribution based on weather.
 In years with little snow and low precipitation, there will be a decrease in total renewable generation with no change in installed capacity.
-There was a increase in the estimated percentage of total renewable generation in 2018 because of modest increases in wind and hydro production, 1% and 9% respectively, and an approximately 9% decrease in the absolute production from both oil and natural gas.
-Total generation dropped by almost 4%.
+The estimated percentage of total renewable generation in 2019 was essentially flat from 2018.
+Total generation dropped by over one percent.

-Several renewable projects have been completed recently or are slated for near term construction including 900-kW wind turbines in Bethel and St. Mary’s (funded through the REF), a 563-kW solar farm in Fairbanks, a 1-MW solar farm in Willow (funded through a PPF loan), and AEA’s expansion of the Bradley Lake hydroelectric facility on the Railbelt.
+Several renewable projects have been completed recently or are slated for near term construction including 900-kW wind turbines in Bethel and St. Mary's (funded through the REF), a 563-kW solar farm in Fairbanks, a 1-MW solar farm in Willow (funded through a PPF loan), solar farms in Kotzebue and Deering, and AEA's expansion of the Bradley Lake hydroelectric facility on the Railbelt.

 Increasing the percentage of electricity generated from renewable sources has been achieved by the following action items under way:

-• Recapitalization of the PPF loan program to support additional projects;
+- Recapitalization of PPF loan program to support additional projects;

-• Federal funding of renewable energy projects, including Denali Commission, Department of Energy, and by the United States Department of Agriculture (USDA);
+- Federal funding of renewable energy projects, including the Denali Commission, the Department of Energy, and the United States Department of Agriculture (USDA);

 |3: Strong Communities|